 Cycling is one of my family’s favorite sports.
 It’s fantastic exercise and a fun way to enjoy the outdoors.
 However I know from personal experience and from my career as an urgent care provider how important it is to protect yourself—particularly your head—while pedaling.

 Your brain is your most important asset.
 Safeguarding it with a helmet reduces the risk of head injuries and traumatic brain injuries by about half.
 As a young adult, I was struck by a car while riding.
 I suffered a chest injury but, thanks to my helmet, no head injury.
 A helmet also decreases the risk of death.
-According to the U.S. Department of Transportation about 700 to 800 cyclists are killed every year.
+According to the U.S. Department of Transportation about more than 900 cyclists are killed every year.
 The majority of them aren’t wearing helmets.

 However for helmets to work—and to stay on during even a minor spill—they have to fit properly.
 Here’s what to look for when fitting yourself and your kids:

 - Choose a helmet that fits snuggly on the head and touches all the way around.
 Some helmets may have pads or an adjustable ring to help achieve a precise fit.